Fractured Magic: Chapter Twenty-Seven

 “I am, and I can.”

-“You have a lot of emotions jumbled together.
-More than I’ve ever seen from a single person, actually.
+“Don’t say I didn’t warn you,” Thea said.
+She eyed Leandros.
+“You have a lot of emotions jumbled together, more than I’ve ever seen from a single person.
 They’re mostly shades of anger—at yourself, more than at anyone else.”

 “Mostly guilt.”
 Thea squinted at Roman, and Roman crossed his arms in front of his chest as if that might stop her from seeing.
 “Everything is strangely muted with him, so it’s hard to tell.
 I don’t know!
 I thought you wanted a guard, not a couple’s counselor.”
-Before Leandros or Roman could comment on that, she quickly corrected, “Sorry!
+As soon as the words left her mouth, she quickly corrected, “Sorry!
 I’m sorry.
 That was rude.
-Please don’t fire me; I could really use this job.”
+Please don’t fire me; I really need this job.”

-“Before I answer that, how much is the pay?”
+“Before I answer, how much is the pay?”

-“I can offer you fifty triems before departure and another fifty upon our return to Gallontea—or Alfheim, as the case may be,” Leandros said.
+“I can offer you fifty triems before departure and another fifty upon our return to Gallonten—or Alfheim, as the case may be,” Leandros said.

 Thea’s eyes went comically wide.
+She nodded so hard a new lock of hair fell to hang in her face.
 “Yes, yes.
 Danger understood,” she said with a slow-spreading smile.
 “Did I mention that Danger happens to be my middle name?
 I can sign waivers to prove it.
 And a contract, too.”

 Roman stifled a laugh.